Tuk Tuk Tours

 To get to Rattanakosin: Take the MRT to Sanam Chai Station or use the Chao Phraya river ferries.

 There are so many things to do in Bangkok’s Chinatown, It is one of the biggest Chinatowns in the world, and it is surely one of the most fascinating parts of the Thai capital of all.
 A real feast for the senses from start to finish, in the local neighbourhood known as Yaowarat you’ll find everything from Chinese shrines and delicious street food to old-fashioned shopping centres from decades gone by to recently rejuvenated back alleys full of hipsters fuelling a resurgence in Bangkok’s speakeasy cocktail scene.

-Things are likely to change fast as the newly extended MRT subway opened in August (2019) making it more accessible than ever.
+Things are likely to change fast as the newly extended MRT subway has made it more accessible than ever.

 Location: Yaowarat Road and around.
 Nearest MRT stations – Hua Lamphong and Wat Mangkon.
 Accessible by boat from Ratchawong pier.

 In the pre-Covid era Khao San Road was the backpacker mecca of Bangkok, traditionally the first stop for budget travellers arriving in Thailand’s capital.
 It’s a de-facto pedestrianised hotbed of hardcore bars and clubs, tattoo parlours, cheap hostels and guest houses, and street eats, cafés and restaurants that purport to be cheap but often actually charge more than you’ll pay in more local areas elsewhere around Bangkok.